The hugely successful Trinity Live is returning to Hull’s Trinity Market.

 In total, Sesh Events put on 32 Trinity Live events in 2019/2020, bringing more than 15,000 people into the market and giving a platform to almost 100 local bands and musicians.

 Rich Stephenson, from the band Listening Club, is one of the many musicians to have performed at Trinity Live.

 He said: “Great live music, tasty food and welcoming crowds.
 Trinity Live has been a great inclusion to the live music scene in the city.

 “We’ve loved both performing there and heading down to watch other bands too.

 Councillor Daren Hale, Leader of Hull City Council, said: “It’s great news that Trinity Live can take place again.
 The events have always been well attended for the talented musicians, eclectic food and drinks on offer, with the market venue providing a vibrant atmosphere.
 The events will see more people coming into the city centre on an evening once again, which will benefit the night time economy, and the events provide a platform for our local talented musicians to showcase their music.”

 As well as the live music, various different market traders support the event by serving up their diverse selection of food and drink.

 John Copley and Jayne Allen recently opened Only, a vegan-friendly food stall in the market.

-John, a familiar face on the Hull music scene with the band Low Hummer as well as a solo performer, has graced the Trinity Live stage on a number of occasions.
+John, a familiar face on the Hull music scene, with the band Low Hummer as well as being a gifted solo performer, has graced the Trinity Live stage on a number of occasions.